 Whether you’re walking on uneven terrain, running marathons, or just standing for long periods, these inserts are designed to help cushion the pressure points in your feet that may be causing pain and fatigue.

-With easy installation and comfortable support, Dr. Foot’s insert will energize you in no time!
+With easy installation and comfortable support, Dr. Foot’s insert will energize you quickly!

 Medial & Lateral Silicone Insoles: Overpronation & Supination Inserts to Correct Bow Leggedness